NETWAYS/notify_zammad/README.md

 The plugin is currently designed to update the last created ticket with matching icinga_host and icinga_service.

-**Why not use Zammad's built-in Icinga integration?** The built-in integration uses mails reveived by Zammad to open/close tickets.
+**Why not use Zammad's built-in Icinga integration?** The built-in integration uses mails received by Zammad to open/close tickets.
 We had the requirement to solve the same feature without the use of mail.

 ## Usage